We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Whether or not insurance will cover online therapy depends on a number of factors, and it’s best to contact your provider to find out whether a particular service is covered by your plan.
+Whether or not your insurance will cover online therapy depends on a number of factors.
+It’s best to contact your provider to find out whether a particular service is covered by your plan.
 Some platforms readily accept insurance, while others are transparent about requiring payment upfront.

-If you’re unsure of your coverage, contact your insurance provider and enquire about a particular treatment or service.
+If you’re unsure of your coverage, contact your insurance provider and ask about a particular treatment or service.

-As postpartum depression affects so many women, it’s important to remember that you’re not alone and help is available.
+As postpartum depression affects so many people, it’s important to remember that you’re not alone.
+Help is available.
 With access to free resources to paid therapy sessions, those dealing with the symptoms of postpartum depression can find support, advice, and treatment online — fitting around your busy schedule.

 Amy Mackelden is the weekend editor at Harper’s BAZAAR, and her bylines include Cosmopolitan, Marie Claire, ELLE, The Independent, Nicki Swift, Bustle, xoJane, and HelloGiggles.
 She’s written about health for MS Society, MS Trust, The Checkup, The Paper Gown, Folks, HelloFlo, Greatist, and Byrdie.
 She has an unhealthy love for the “Saw” movies and previously spent all her money on Kylie Cosmetics.